GabeScott/standard-works-vault/General Conference/1981 April - The Responsibility of Young Aaronic Priesthood Bearers.md

 Scott is two years old.

-The story of the expansion of The Church of Jesus Christ of Latter-day Saints throughout the world not only is a miracle but is “as the stone ... cut out of the mountain without hands [that] shall roll forth, until it has filled the whole earth.”
-(See D&C 65:2.)
+The story of the expansion of The Church of Jesus Christ of Latter-day Saints throughout the world not only is a miracle but is “as the stone … cut out of the mountain without hands \[that\] shall roll forth, until it has filled the whole earth.”
+(See [[D&C 65.2|D&C 65:2]].)

 Recently a California family, driving through St. George, Utah, on vacation, was attracted by the unusual architecture of the St. George Temple.
 They walked around the building, admiring its beauty.